httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 There are thousands of different devices accessing the web, each with different device capabilities and preference information.
 These device capabilities include hardware and software characteristics, as well as dynamic user and client preferences.

-One way to infer some of these capabilities is through User-Agent (UA; section 5.5.3 of {{RFC7231}}) detection against an established database of client signatures.
+One way to infer some of these capabilities is through User-Agent (UA; Section 5.5.3 of {{RFC7231}}) detection against an established database of client signatures.
 However, this technique requires acquiring such a database, integrating it into the serving path, and keeping it up to date.
 However, even once this infrastructure is deployed, UA sniffing has numerous limitations:

   - UA detection cannot reliably identify all static variables
   - UA detection cannot infer any dynamic client preferences